Kottans/erlcourses/lecture_05.md

 # Processes
 ## Spawn

-Spawn knows about other nodes.
+Spawn knows about the other nodes.
 You can spawn function on other node.

 Launch node 1:
 ```shell